 - Optimising the traveller search experience to boost visibility

-- How to use the room differentiation tool to generate more high-value bookings
+- Using the Room differentiation tool or Unit differentiation tool to generate more high-value bookings

 - Updating your swimming pool facility details